 - Orphaned Reference: The film has several instances of what were supposed to be Title Drops of the original title "Cheap!"

 - Name's the Same: Widely known as Dirty Duck, even though it's not the actual title of the movie (the print bears the title Down and Dirty Duck).
 Thus it is confused with Bobby London's underground comic Dirty Duck, even though this movie is not at all based on that comic.
 London says that this was intentional.

-- Unintentional Period Piece: The film heavily signifies the drug, exploitation, rock and underground comicbook movements of The Seventies, to the point of exaggeration.
+- Unintentional Period Piece: The film heavily signifies the drug, exploitation, rock and underground comicbook movements of The '70s, to the point of exaggeration.
 The amount of shout outs to the specific decade is remarkable.

-- What Could Have Been: The film was original going to be called Cheap!, and would have been advertised as Roger Corman's Cheap! in theatrical syndication.
-Corman, who was uncredited as a producer for the film, objected to the title, feeling that it was a harsh Take That towards his filmmaking techniques, and the film was promptly retitled.
+- What Could Have Been: The film was originally going to be called Cheap!, and would have been advertised as Roger Corman's Cheap! in theatrical syndication.
+Corman, who was uncredited as a producer for the film, objected to the title, feeling that it was a harsh Take That! towards his filmmaking techniques, and the film was promptly retitled.
 References to the original title are scattered throughout the film, to the point that the references could become jarring for anyone unfamiliar with the original title.